Ben-Kerman/immersive/doc/series.md

 change the ID of your series for other reasons, you can configure it in `immersive-series.conf`.

 Each section in the series config represents a series.
+Global entries are ignored.
 The section name is used as the series ID.
-There is one required entry, `keywords`, which is used to identify series as described below, and one optional entry, `title`, which is a human readable title that can be used as a template variable on Anki card templates.
-Global entries are ignored.
+There is one required entry, `keywords`, which is used to identify series as described below, and one optional entry, `title`, which is a human-readable title that can be used as a template variable on Anki card templates.
+If `title` is set to `{{media_title}}`, the mpv property `media-title` will be used instead, or the generated title if the video doesn't have a title.

 The entry `keywords` is first converted to lower case, then split on every space.
 Each resulting word is then searched for in the name of the currently